How to Get Bigger Arms That Pop from Sleeves

 How to Get Bigger Arms: Optimal Training Frequency and Set/Rep Patterns

-I’m a betting man and I can guarantee you that there’s very high odds for the fact that they read about those workouts in some muscle magazine or copied the workout of a chemically aided pro-bodybuilder.
+I’m a betting man and I can guarantee you that there are very high odds for the fact that they read about those workouts in some muscle magazine or copied the workout of a chemically aided pro-bodybuilder.

 …And that is simply because muscle grows when it gets progressively stronger, not when you “feel the burn”.